bes663/happiness-report-prediction/README.md

 This project trains a linear regression model to predict "positive affect" in the World Happiness Report in 2018 based on a selected subset of features.
+It also evaluates the model afterwards.
+Users can replicate this in their own Jupyter notebook and run training on different features.